eml-eda/riscvsim-dpm/README.md

 ~~~

 The metrics of the power consumption are described through JSON.
 For each power source, there is a JSON object describing the dynamic and leakage power consumption.
-The paramers are stated in the _values_ object.
 In this object for each temperature is indicated at each voltage, a certain frequency at which correspond a power consumption value.
-In the example below, there is a definition of a power souce named "_background_power_": it has both dynamic and leakage power values and there are power metrics for a single temperature (25) and two voltages (600 and 1200) at _any_ frequencies.
+In the example below, there is a definition of a power source named "_background_power_": it has both dynamic and leakage power values and there are power metrics for a single temperature (25) and two voltages (600 and 1200) at _any_ frequencies.

 ~~~json
                 "background_power": {